Rawanara/hello-world/README.md

 # hello-world
-thi is for test project
+this is for test project